sal55/langs/MCompiler.md

 #### Compiler Size and Presentation

 The compiler is a single 300KB to 400KB EXE file depending on configuration.
 It is self-contained, and contains the sources for the language's standard library.
-So the whole installation is a single file, `mm.exe`.
+So the whole installation is a single file, `mm.exe`, or `bb.exe`.

-It translates M source code to binary at speeds of at least 500K lines per seconds, generating code at around 5MB per second.
+It translates M source code to binary at speeds of at least 500K lines per seconds, generating code at up to 5MB per second.

 The smallest M compiler, minus std library, and with only an IL interpreter is about 220KB.